hyperledger-archives/sawtooth-seth/docs/source/community/contributing.rst

 **Integrating GitHub Commits with JIRA**

-You can link JIRA issues to your Hyperledger Sawtooth GitHub commits to integrate the developer's activity with the associated issue.
+You can link JIRA issues to your Sawtooth Seth GitHub commits to integrate development activity with the associated issue.
 JIRA uses the issue key to associate the commit with the issue, so the commit can be summarized in the development panel for the JIRA issue.